robocupjunioraustralia/rcja-deployer/readme.md

 - Append a deployment key to the end of any of these (`npm run migrate [deployment]`) to change the deployment the command will use.
 Otherwise, it will just choose the first one alphabetically.

+#### Install NPM Dependencies and build assets

+Installs all NPM dependencies and runs webpack to assets There are 3 modes for this that you can choose from:
+- `npm run build` - Builds the frontend for development
+- `npm run watch` - Builds the frontend for development and watches for changes
+- `npm run publish` - Builds the frontend for production

+When developing and making changes, you will probably want to use `npm run watch` \
+If you are encountering weird CSS/JS problems, try running `npm run build` to see if that fixes it.

 #### Migrate Database

 Runs any new migration scripts in the updates folder.